 Grains: Instead of processed white flour, use brown rice, whole-grain bread, cereals, and pasta.

 Protein: One should avoid red meat and any canned lunch meat or sausage, which is not allowed on a cirrhosis diet.
 Small portions of skinless lean meat, some fresh-caught fish varieties (like salmon), and egg whites can be appropriate.
-High protein diet is very important for Cirrhosis patient.
+A high protein diet is very important for Cirrhosis patients.

 Desserts: It is safer to skip packaged desserts like cake, cookies, brownies, etc. They are rich in sugar and salt.
 Pastries, doughnuts, and muffins all need to be avoided until they can make their own low-fat, low-sugar, and low-salt varieties.